eclipse-theia/theia/packages/monaco/uplift-journal.md

 ## 2/7/2022

-Today, my main goal is to figure out what obstacles are preventing us from consuming the
+Today, my main goal is to figure out what obstacles are preventing us from consuming the published version of `monaco-editor-core` as ES modules rather than our home-cooked `@theia/monaco-editor-core` with module loading hijinks.

 ### Changes we make to Monaco

-I looked over the commits that were added to the theia-ide/vscode repository as part of the last uplift relative to the VSCode repo using `git merge-base`.
+I looked over the commits that were added to the `theia-ide/vscode` repository as part of the last uplift relative to the VSCode repo using `git merge-base`.
 It looks like the changes were mainly of two kinds:
  - Most of the commits were tests of the NPM publishing system.
 They're not very interesting, but apparently they arrive at a functional GitHub task definition.
  - A [few changes](https://github.com/theia-ide/vscode/commit/ae832c2f8705d47596f9907828532d09354c8054) were made to include classes and interfaces that are not present in the normal `monaco-editor-core` build.
 It looks like Dan Arad did not include any commits that had been made to the theia-ide fork in previous work, but those may have been masked by the `git merge-base` command.